 Taxonomy: The genus Poecile, previously a sub-genus within Parus, was raised to generic status by Banks et al (1997) based on genetic studies by Gill et al (2005) and Slikas et al (1996).

-Pyle (1997) recognized 10 subspecies in three groups: Northwestern, Interior Western including subspecies that might occur in Nebraska septentrionalis from southern Yukon and northeast Colorado east to central Manitoba and central Kansas, and garrinus from central Idaho to south-central Montana south to southeastern Utah and central New Mexico, and Eastern, including subspecies atricapillus from southeast Manitoba to eastern Kansas east to Prince Edward Island and northern New Jersey.
+Pyle (1997) recognized 10 subspecies, Gill et al (2022) nine, and Foote et al (2020 seven.
+The latter authors merged Pyle’s practicus and anamesa with atricapillus and fortuitus with septentrionalis.
+Subspecies listed by Foote et al (2020) that occur in the central US and Canada are septentrionalis from southern Yukon and northeast Colorado east to central Manitoba and central Kansas, garrinus from central Idaho to south-central Montana south to southeastern Utah and central New Mexico, and atricapillus from southeast Manitoba to eastern Kansas east to Prince Edward Island and northern New Jersey.

 Two subspecies have been reported in Nebraska: eastern atricapillus breeding in southeastern Nebraska (“Omaha”, AOU 1957), and septentrionalis, the Rocky Mountain subspecies, breeding essentially across the state.
 Bruner et al (1904) stated: “In extreme eastern Nebraska an occasional chickadee is found nearer to atricapillus than [septentrionalis], but such are not plentiful and most of the eastern Nebraska birds are intergrades.”